beepnl/BEEP/readme.md

 ## Adding a language

 1. Create a Beep user account at https://app.beep.nl/#!/login/create
-2. Fork this repo
-3. Send an e-mail to support@beep.nl with you user e-mail address, asking to become a translator for a certain language
+2. Send an e-mail to support@beep.nl with you user e-mail address, asking to become a translator for a certain language
-4. Log into the backend to start translating
+3. Log into the backend to start translating

 # Roadmap